JoeMelko/joemelko.github.io/posts/TopicReweighting.md

 > DCLM-Baseline is already one of the most heavily curated open datasets.
 It outperforms Fineweb-Edu with 50% fewer tokens and C4 with 80% fewer tokens.

-We embed each document, truncated to 1024 tokens, using Qwen3-Embedding-0.6B (Zhang et al., 2025) and use faiss k-means to cluster the documents in $10,000$ clusters, following precedent set by SemDeDup (Abbas et al., 2023).
-We choose OpenHermes2.5 (Teknium, 2024) as our target set and truncate each example 2048 tokens, the size of our context window.
-During training, we employ a 2-way jittered shuffle to ensure maximal cluster balance + optimal spacing between repeated examples.
-Details are in the appendix.
-At each iteration we train a 411m parameter model for the chinchila optimal number of tokens, but exit early from the run after 80% of tokens have been seen.
+We embed each document, truncated to 1024 tokens, using Qwen3-Embedding-0.6B (Zhang et al., 2025) and use FAISS k-means to cluster the documents in $10,000$ clusters, following precedent set by SemDeDup (Abbas et al., 2023).
+We choose OpenHermes 2.5 (Teknium, 2024) as our target set and truncate each example to 2048 tokens, the size of our context window.
+During training, we employ a 2-way jittered shuffle to ensure maximal cluster balance + optimal spacing between repeated examples; details are in the appendix.
+At each iteration we train a 411M-parameter model for the Chinchilla-optimal number of tokens, but exit early from the run after 80% of tokens have been seen.

-> (Engstrom et al., 2025) determines a checkpoint late in training, but before the learning rate has fully decayed, is optimal for *meta-smoothness* - a critical condition for meta-optimization.
+> (Engstrom et al., 2025) determine that a checkpoint late in training, but before the learning rate has fully decayed, is optimal for *meta-smoothness* - a critical condition for meta-optimization.

-To improve efficiency, only a small subset of examples are used to effectively approximate the mean influence of each cluster.
+To improve efficiency, only a small subset of examples is used to effectively approximate the mean influence of each cluster.
 Additionally, we transfer learned cluster weights to larger datasets and models.

 ## Quantitative Results

-We evaluate performance using perplexity on Paloma (Magnusson et al., 2023), wikitext (Merity et al., 2016), OpenThoughts-114k (Guha et al., 2025), CodeAlpaca-20k (Chaudhary, 2023), OpenMathInstruct 2 (Toshniwal et al., 2024) and a held out shard of the DCLM-Basline corpus (Li et al., 2024).
+We evaluate performance using perplexity on Paloma (Magnusson et al., 2023), WikiText (Merity et al., 2016), OpenThoughts-114k (Guha et al., 2025), CodeAlpaca-20k (Chaudhary, 2023), OpenMathInstruct 2 (Toshniwal et al., 2024) and a held-out shard of the DCLM-Baseline corpus (Li et al., 2024).

 <table style="border-collapse:collapse; width:100%">
   <thead>